openpbs/openpbs/test/fw/doc/tutorial.rst

 =======================================

-Most of the examples below show specific calls to the library functions, there are typically many more derivations possible, check the :ref:`full API <full-api>` for details.
+Most of the examples below show specific calls to the library functions, there are typically many more derivations possible, check the :ref:`full API documentation <full-api>` for details.

 Importing the library